How to Manage Windows LAPS with Intune

 • Navigate to Devices > Windows > Windows Devices and select the Windows device for which you want to rotate the password

-Intune LAPS | rotate local admin password
+Intune LAPS | how to rotate local admin password

 Related Posts